We work with more than 300 partners to bring you better travel deals

 “In Salzburg I don’t know who I am,” wrote Wolfgang Amadeus Mozart in 1778.
 The city has no such doubt.
 Mozart is its favourite son and the trail that takes in his birthplace, family residence, Mozart Square and St. Sebastian’s Church, where some of the Mozarts, although not Wolfgang, are buried, is a tourist draw.
 Just as popular are Sound of Music tours, which take in the locations from the film, including Mirabell Gardens, Nonnberg Abbey, Leopoldskron Palace and Hellbrunn Palace.

-Perched on the border between Austria and Germany, Salzburg is divided by the River Salzach.
+Book a cheap flight to Salzburg and experience a city perched on the border between Austria and Germany, Salzburg is divided by the River Salzach.
 On one side is the Unesco-listed Old Town, the Hohensalzburg, the Residenz, 17th-century Baroque cathedral, and Getreidegasse, one of Salzburg’s oldest shopping streets.

-New, or newer Salzburg, is on the other side of the river.
+New, or newer, Salzburg is on the other side of the river.
 This is where most of the hotels and the Mirabell Palace are.

 Nestled in the Alps, Salzburg has a continental climate with four distinct seasons.
 Summers are warm and humid.
-June through August temperatures are in the 20s (Celsius), and it rains frequently and hard.
+June through August temperatures are in the 20s, and it rains frequently and hard.
 Winter days are often overcast, and the temperature hovers around the freezing point, staying cold enough for lots of snow.
 Spring and autumn are delightful.
 April and May are in the teens, as are September and October.

 Most of Salzburg’s sights are close to one another, so setting out on foot is a great way to explore the city.
-If you’re still suffering from jet lag, you can always hop on one of the buses or trains covering the city and outlying towns.
+You can also hop on one of the buses or trains covering the city and outlying towns.